CardioLab/cadptp/README.md

-# CAD-PTP
-CAD-PTP: Clinical likelihood of coronary artery disease
+# CAD-PTP: Estimation of Clinical likelihood of coronary artery disease

 The cadptp calculates pre-test probability (PTP) of having obstructive coronary artery disease in patients with chronic coronary syndrome (symptoms suggestive of obstructive coronary artery disease) without previously documented coronary artery disease.
 The model is based on data from >40,000 patients and validated in >15.000 (ref).
 When only age, gender and symptoms are used as input the basic PTP (ptp_basic) is calcualted.
 If  the number of risk factors are given the risk factor weighted clinical likelihood of CAD (ptp_rf) is also calculated.